How to Get to Karuizawa

 We endeavour to keep this information as up-to-date as possible and in recognition that most international visitors will be using the train network to move around Japan, most directions are for using the trains.
 If there is alternative option i.e. express or local bus, that is notably faster or economical, we also include that information.

 Karuizawa is the nearest major train station to Kusatsu Onsen.
-Regular bus services running from Karuizawa Station – 80 min / JPY2240 run to and from Kusatsu.
+Regular bus services run from / to Karuizawa Station – 80 min / JPY2240 and Kusatsu.
 For details including the timetable, see our ‘Karuizawa Station’ page.

 Karuizawa can be reached in a two-stage journey from Narita via Tokyo Station.
 Two rapid train services connect Narita Airport to central Tokyo via Tokyo Station and Ueno Station.
 Both stations are stops on the Hokuriku Shinkansen service bound for Karuizawa.